 At all water points, we will supply water for those runners who prefer to carry their own bottles.

 Using the city's "DO YOU KYOTO?
 Credits," we will try to offset the carbon emissions inevitably caused by the event from such things as the use of electricity at the event sites or the combustion of waste.
-By doing so, we aim to realize a marathon event with, effectively, zero carbon emissions.
+By doing so, we aim to realize a marathon event with, effectively, zero CO2 emissions.

 *Carbon offsetting is a method of compensating for emissions which are generated even after doing what we can do to reduce emissions in our daily living and economic activities, by investing in emissions reduction activities which will balance them.